-This website provides information on priority river and lake habitats in England, how you can get involved in their protection and restoration, and in particular how you can provide information on the sites you visit to help prioritise conservation action.
+This website provides information on priority river (including streams) and lake habitats in England, how you can get involved in their protection and restoration, and in particular how you can provide information on the sites you visit to help prioritise conservation action.
 Other parts of the UK have their own approaches to conserving priority habitats as part of their separate biodiversity strategies.

 Priority habitats form part of the UK’s commitment to the International Convention on Biodiversity.
 Each country who signed up to to the Convention is required to define a range of habitats (and individual species) where action is a priority to protect and restore biodiversity, and then to take the necessary action.
 The UK’s list of priority habitats includes both river and lake habitats.